lshagiev/littleosbook/README.md

-Fork of littleosbook repo with fixes for typos and mistakes.
+Fork of original littleosbook repo with fixes for typos and mistakes.

 # littleosbook